What Great Players And Managers Think About Lionel Messi

 Jose Mourinho

-Despite being an ex-Real Madrid coach, Mourinho didn’t hide his admiration on Lionel Messi.
-The former mentor of Cristiano Ronaldo under whom the Portuguese on the Ballon d’Or said,
+Despite being an ex-Real Madrid coach, Mourinho didn’t hide his admiration for Lionel Messi.
+The former mentor of Cristiano Ronaldo said the following.

 Diego Simeone